amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-12-11-spring-cloud-stream-with-kafka-communication.md

 It's understandable that for a consumer, it just can be a consumer function definition, as it would be invoked when there is a message in the topic.

-But what about the producer which is the supplier function?
-Who invokes that?
+<b> But what about the producer which is the supplier function?
+Who invokes that?</b>

 In this case, the supplier function is invoked by a default polling mechanism which is provided by the framework.
 It calls the supplier every second.

-Now What about the case where you want to send a message after doing something.
+Now what about the case where you want to send a message after doing something.
 Probably you want to store your entity in the database and then send out an event.
 Let’s look at that next.

 ### Sending Messages on Demand